tannerdolby/tannerdolby.com/src/about.md

 pageId: main-about
 ---

 Hi there!
 My name is Tanner Dolby.
-I am a software engineer and mathematician based out of California.
-I enjoy working with C++, JavaScript, HTML, CSS, Node, Java and Python.
+I'm a software engineer and mathematician based out of California.
+I enjoy working with JavaScript, C++, HTML, CSS, Node.js, TypeScript, and Python.
 I'm interested in applying my skills to build performant software.
 My academic background is in mathematics, that is I'm a self taught programmer.

-I like reading books and technical documentation then going and building things.
-This has proved to be a really surefire way to fully understand a topic or concept.
-Throughout my life I've always been a problem solver and enjoyed puzzles or logic games like Sudoku.
-I like to think of programming as a lifelong journey where there is always something to learn or become better at.
+I like contributing to open source projects on GitHub and learning new things along the way.
+I also enjoy reading books and technical documentation then building things.
+This has proved to be a really surefire way to better understand a topic or concept.
+Throughout my life I've always been a problem solver, which I think is the part of the reason why I enjoy playing Sudoku and Chess.
+I tend to think of programming as a lifelong journey where there is always something to learn or become better at.

 I spend most of my free time contributing to open source projects on [GitHub][github], learning new things, creating illustrations, building side projects, running, and making front-end demos on [CodePen][codepen].
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy][eleventy], which this website is built with.